-Elidel is a prescription medication approved by the Food and Drug Administration (FDA) in 2001.
-Elidel is approved to treat mild-to-moderate atopic dermatitis in people ages two years and older.
-In cases of psoriasis, Elidel may be prescribed for use on sensitive areas such as the face, skin folds, or genitals.
+Elidel is a prescription medication approved by the U.S. Food and Drug Administration (FDA) in 2001.
+Elidel is approved to treat mild-to-moderate atopic dermatitis in people ages 2 years and older.
+In cases of psoriasis, Elidel may be prescribed for use on sensitive areas, such as the face, skin folds, or genitals.
 Elidel is also known by its drug name, pimecrolimus.

 Elidel should not be used by anyone with active infections, a compromised immune system, or a history of hypersensitivity to pimecrolimus.
 Elidel may not be suitable for use by pregnant women or women who are breastfeeding.

-Elidel is an immunosuppressant, or drug that suppresses the immune system.
-It is believed that Elidel works in cases of psoriasis by controlling inflammation. read more
+Elidel is an immunosuppressant, a drug that suppresses the immune system.
+It is believed that Elidel works in cases of psoriasis by controlling inflammation.

 How do I take it?

-Avoid exposure to people with viruses such as chickenpox, shingles, and measles while using Elidel.
+Avoid exposure to people with viruses, such as chicken pox, shingles, or measles, while using Elidel.
 If you believe you have been exposed to a virus, notify your doctor.

 Ask your doctor about drinking alcohol and consuming grapefruit or grapefruit juice while using Elidel.

 Avoid exposure to sunlight or tanning beds while using Elidel.
-Cover skin with clothing or sunscreen with an SPF of 15 or higher if you go out into the sunshine.
+Cover skin with clothing or sunscreen with a sun protection factor of 15 or higher if you go out into the sunshine.